The definitive guide to error handling in Rust

 Parsing error details from messages is fragile and hard to maintain.
 If you expect people to rely on your error messages to drive program behavior, you've also inadvertently made those error messages part of your public API.
 If that error message changes, code that parses it may break.

-If you know that there's nothing useful a receiving program can do with the error, but that the message is helpful for a human debugger or end user, then Box<dyn Error> and its cousins are highly convenient.
+If you know that there's nothing useful a receiving program can do with the error, but that the message is helpful for a human debugger, then Box<dyn Error> and related trait objects are very convenient.

 I work on an astrodynamics library for a space mission simulator funded by the European Space Agency.
 If someone inputs garbage data, like the time 23:59:60 on a year without leap seconds, there's really no way to recover.
-It would be totally reasonable to return Box<dyn Error>, with a message that explains how silly they are.
+In this scenario, it would be perfectly reasonable to return Box<dyn Error> with a message that explains how silly they are.

-Now, we don't actually do this – that's a story for part two on structured errors – but it is a valid Rust error handling strategy.
+Now, we don't actually do this – that's a story for Part III on structured errors – but it is a valid Rust error handling strategy.

 Handling dynamic errors from other people's code